 RRSP contributions are still a key component of my financial plan.
 I’ve caught up on all of my unused contribution room and so now my goal each year is to max out my contribution limit (which is reduced by my pension contributions).

 TFSAs are great, and they get filled up next.
-In fact, now that we’ve paid off our car we’re looking forward to catching up on our unused room and maxing out our TFSAs.
+In fact, when we paid off our car loan a few years ago we started catching up on our unused room and maxing out our TFSAs.

 Both accounts are valuable parts of our financial plan and, along with my pension, will make up the bulk of our income in retirement.